 Risk reduction should be one focus of the information security infrastructure.
 With the push for courts to enhance operations through new and expanded initiatives in information technology, there is a need to balance technological enhancements with risk reduction.
 A strong information security infrastructure protects areas of risk.
 Some key protections include secure authentication, encryption, data loss prevention, network access control, and incident response.
 Cyber threats are always changing, with many increasingly sophisticated threat actors and near daily news reports on data breaches, ransomware, phishing, and data loss.
-A strong information security infrastructure starts with a robust foundation of vision, strategy, architecture, process innovation, and deployment of technologies suited for the organization to mitigate these threats.
-Finally, it is important to measure results to identify areas in need of improvement.
-This requires engaged support by leadership and throughout many levels of the organization.
+A strong information security infrastructure starts with a robust foundation of vision, strategy, architecture, process innovation, and deployment of The goal is to instill technologies suited for the organization to in all employees an mitigate these threats.
+Finally, it is important to measure results to identify areas in need understanding of the of improvement.
+This requires engaged role of information support by leadership and throughout many levels of the organization. security in their